lsandini/cgmsim-site/docs/operate/overview.md

 ![Authorization](../img/auth.jpg)

+Enter your API secret or Nightscout password.
 Tick the "Remember this device", so you won't have to do this every time, and click **Authenticate**.
 You will have to repeat this step whenever you open your Nightscout website on a different browser or device.

-When it's done, the lock on the upper-right corner has been replaced with a "+" mark.
+When it's done, the lock on the upper-right corner has been replaced with a **"+"** mark.

 ![Careportal](../img/careportal.jpg)